guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 * Thesis plan
 * A conclusion in the thesis
 * Reflection
+* Indept self reflection based on different reflection techniques
+* Peer reflection of each other
-* And git log with pictures
+* And git log